jameholme/rEIPer/README.md

 3. Allocates a new EIP to the AWS EIP Pool
 4. Associates the new EIP to the EC2 instace
 5. Does "stuff" from the newly associated EIP
   5a.
-Currently records the EIP to a log file
+Currently records the EIP to a file

 ## Requirements:
 * AWS Account with appropriate permissions to interact with the AWS API, VPC, EC2, and S3 Resources